Gyanthakur/Dev_Profiles/CONTRIBUTING.md

         </div>
     </div>
 ```

-6. **Note:**
-Do not add your profile at the top or bottom; it should be placed in between.
+> Note: Do not add your profile in top.

-7. **Sync Your Branch**
-Before adding your profile or project, update or sync your branch by clicking the Sync fork button.

-8. **Change Placeholders**
-Replace the placeholders in the HTML snippet with your actual information:
+3. Change/Replace the placeholders with your image and profiles urls
     - [IMAGE-URL] with your image URL
     - [YOUR_NAME] with your name
     - [SKILL-1], [SKILL-2], [SKILL-3] with your skills
     - [YOUR GITHUB URL], [YOUR X/TWITTER URL] & [YOUR LINKEDIN URL] with your Github, X/Twitter & LinkedIn profile URL repectively.

 ### and your project in `project.html` as follows and keep in mind don't add in top and bottom your project, add in between  another project.